 The BSDG issues guidelines and policies on a number of issues relating to Bikeability Scotland.
 These can be downloaded at the links below.

 Bikeability Scotland is delivered by our local authority partners, almost exclusively through schools.
 In some authorities, this is supplemented by the involvement of Sustrans IBike Officers.
 Local authorities and schools can expect to see the biggest impact on young people for cycle training and opportunities to ride, where a dedicated Bikeability Coordinator and an IBike Officer are present.
-A joint statement detailing the roles and responsibilities of these posts, and how they work together within the local authority, can be found here.
+Read the joint statement detailing the roles and responsibilities of these posts, and how they work together within the local authority.

 Training policies and quality assurance

 Cycling Scotland's Quality Assurance process for training is based on a supportive model and it recognises that however good training may be, there is always scope for improvement.
-In 2015/16, 5% of all training being delivered by those holding Cycling Scotland instructor qualifications will be observed.
-The Cycling Scotland Quality Assurance strategy can be found here, and the process aims to:
+In 2023/24, Bikeability Scotland training will be observed in 30% of participating local authorities.
+The Cycling Scotland Quality Assurance strategy is available for all qualified instructors to view.
+The process aims to:

 - Support those involved in delivery